 Mormons are Christians, as their official name, The Church of Jesus Christ of Latter-day Saints, suggests.
 It is true that Mormons do not consider themselves “Protestant,” as they do not protest the Catholic Church; the two faiths have worked extensively together on humanitarian and other projects.
 It is also true that we do not consider ourselves “Born-Again Christians.”
 While we do believe that one must change his heartómust be born againóto come to God, the “Born-Again Christian” label entails far more than a belief in spiritual rebirth.

-The LDS faith in Christ is based on His life as described in the New Testament.
-Mormons also believe that after His death and resurrection in Israel, the glorified Christ visited peoples elsewhere, including those of the ancient American continent.
+After His death and resurrection in Israel, Mormons believe the glorified Christ visited peoples elsewhere, including in ancient America.
 An account of this visit can be found in the Book of Mormon.

 hereChrist on the American continentthe price of sinthe second cominga portrait of Jesus

 The Master and the MessageGolgotha and the Garden Tomb

 Mormons reject salvation through the grace of Christ?
 They believe good works alone bring salvation?